hahmad748/laravel-cashier-stripe/UPGRADE.md

 The `deleted` status on invoices no longer exists and therefore its corresponding method has been removed.

-## Upgrading To v14.12.11 from v14.12.10
+## Upgrading To 14.12.11 From 14.12.10

-### Remove unique index from items table
+### Remove Unique Index From Items Table

 PR: https://github.com/laravel/cashier-stripe/pull/1594

 The unique constraint on the `subscription_items` table was converted to a regular index.
-You can use the below migration to adjust this:
+You can use the migration below to adjust this index on your table:

 ```php
 public function up()